bsdbandit/Rust/README.md

-RustyBox is just grabs my favorite tools from gitub and installs each tool.
+This repo is just a collection of my rust projects that ive been working on owwwwwwww yip yip .